yegor256/blog/_posts/2018/apr/2018-04-24-right-way-to-report-bugs.md

 Some of them won't be.
 This must not stop you from reporting them.

+{% quote Present it as if the entire world will collapse tomorrow if they don't fix it. %}

 **Exaggerate**.
 No matter how minor the bug is, present it as if the entire world will collapse tomorrow if they don't fix it.